kerrj/eyerobot/README.md

-# eyerobot
+# Eye, Robot
-Source code for EyeRobot
+Source code for the paper EyeRobot, to be released soon!